 Ho Chi Minh City has a plethora of options available to suit all budgets from low-cost studio apartments to international-standard luxury homes.

-Buying property has not really taken off with the expatriate community.
+It’s permitted, but generally buying property has not really taken off with the expatriate community in Saigon.
 According to a statistic from the General Department of Land Management, less than a 1000 properties are sold every year to foreign investors.

 Foreign ownership has stagnated in other areas as well.
 While foreigners have been able to buy property since 2008, the policies allowing foreigners to own land have been restrictive.